remkohdev/guestbook101/Lab1/README.md

-# Lab1 - Deploy Guestbook API App to Kubernetes
+# Lab1 - Deploy Guestbook API App to Kubernetes using Bash

 1. Build using Bash scripts,

 	* Create a bash script `docker-build-tag-push.sh` and paste the code below.
+Replace `<username>` by your Docker Hub username.
 This code will build, tag and push an image to the Docker Hub public repository,

 		```bash
 		echo '=====>build guestbook-api<====='